2021 Mathew Joseph Emerging Scholar Award

 - (Self-nominees only): One signed recommendation letter from your dissertation chair or a tenured faculty to attest to the nominee’s research impact and contribution to scholarship.

-All applications will be evaluated by a panel of three (3) marketing scholar judges and must be received by Sunday, May 31, 2015 at 5:00 PM EST. To apply, please email one pdf document to firstname.lastname@example.org.
+All applications will be evaluated by a panel of three (3) marketing scholar judges and must be received by the due date and time listed above.
+To apply, please email one .pdf document to email@example.com.

-The winner will receive a plaque and award of $250 at the 2015 AMA Summer Educators’ Conference.
-The winner will be notified by early July and should be present at the conference in order to receive the award.
+The winner will receive a plaque, an award of $250, and free registration to the 2021 AMA Summer Educators’ Conference.
+The winner will be notified by mid-June and should be present at the conference in order to receive the award.

 About Dr. Mathew Joseph